leetcode-python-java/leetcode-python-java/en/1-1000/13-roman-to-integer.md

 ## Intuition

-* The correspondence between characters and values can be represented with a `Map`.
+- The character-to-value mapping can be done using a `Map`.
-* The intuition is to add the value to `result` whenever a digit is encountered.
-* But cases like `IV` may occur, so you need to consider whether to process from left to right or from right to left.
-Which processing direction do you choose?
-    <details><summary>Click to view the answer</summary><p> Processing from right to left is more convenient, because once you see that the current character and the previous character form a specific combination, you can handle it directly. </p></details>
-* How do you deal with cases like `IV`?
-    <details><summary>Click to view the answer</summary><p> Just handle it in reverse.
-In the forward direction you do addition, but now you do subtraction. </p></details>
+- Intuitively, you add the value of each number you encounter to `result`, iterating from left to right.
+- But consider cases like `IV`, where the value of the current character is greater than the value of the previous character.
+In this case, how should you update the value of `result`?
+<details><summary>Click to view the answer</summary><p>Subtract "the value of the previous character * 2".</p></details>

 ## Complexity